hiemb/scan_image_slicer/README.md

 Scan-Image-Slicer (SCIS)
 ---
 **Scan-Image-Slicer (SCIS)** is a versatile tool designed for detecting and slicing images from scanned documents or photographs.
-Whether you're digitizing old photos, processing paper clippings, or working with large batches of images, SCIS offers efficient and customizable solutions to streamline your workflow.

 ### Modes:
-SCIS offers four distinct modes of operation, each tailored to specific tasks and requirements:
+SCIS offers four distinct modes of operation, each tailored to specific tasks:

 #### 1. Count Mode
 - Use this mode to count the slices within images without performing any further processing.
 Ideal for estimating the space needed for the image slices.
-Supports multicore processing for faster performance.

 #### 2. Test Mode
-- Enables a graphical user interface (GUI) for fine-tuning image detection parameters.
-Useful for adjusting detection sensitivity and minimum/maximum slice size to achieve optimal results.
+- Shows a GUI for fine-tuning image detection parameters.
+Used for adjusting detection sensitivity and minimum/maximum slice size.

 #### 3. Preview Mode
-- Provides a GUI for previewing sliced images and adjusting filtering options.
+- Shows a GUI for previewing sliced images and adjusting filtering options.
 Allows users to customize filters to their preferences before slicing.

 #### 4. Slice Mode
 - Initiates the slicing process, creating individual images from slices and saving them to the designated output folder.
 Supports multicore processing  for efficient batch slicing.